-- · Macau's real estate market is showing signs of stabilisation following two years of declining property prices.
-Any sustained further market decline in Macau could prevent the Group from being able to realise its assets. - There can be no guarantee that Macau will remain the only centre in China where gambling is legal.
-Changes in policies of the government or changes in laws and regulations may result in the legalisation of gambling in other parts of China.
+- Macau could prevent the Group from being able to realise its assets. - or changes in laws and regulations may result in the legalisation of gambling in other parts of China.
 This in turn may have an adverse effect on Macau's economy and property market and the favourable treatment of gambling in Macau.
-This is an inherent risk of investing in the Macau region and therefore cannot be mitigated or managed by the Board. - · New legislation or regulations, or different or more stringent interpretation or enforcement of existing laws or regulations, in any jurisdiction in which the Group operates, may have a material adverse effect on the Group's financial performance and returns to shareholders. - · Macau law governs the majority of the Group's agreements which relate to property investments, property ownership rights and securities.
+This is an inherent risk of investing in the Macau region and therefore cannot be mitigated or managed by the Board. - in which the Group operates, may have a material adverse effect on the Group's financial performance and returns to shareholders. - Macau law governs the majority of the Group's agreements which relate to property investments, property ownership rights and securities.
 It cannot be guaranteed that the Group will be able to enforce any such agreements or that remedies will be available outside of Macau.